Rose Powhatan

 American artist from Washington, D.C., U.S.

 Rose Powhatan (born 1946) is an American mixed-media artist, author, storyteller, and activist.
 Rose Powhatan is an inaugural member of the Culture Caucus at the John F. Kennedy Center for the Performing Arts.
 The Cultural Caucus was founded at the John F. Kennedy Center for the Performing Arts in Washington, DC.
 Rose Powhatan is currently a member of the Kennedy Center’s Community Advisory Board.

 She is a Cafritz Foundation and Fulbright Scholar member.
 Powhatan attended Howard University (BFA, cum laude, in Painting and Art History, MA in Art Education and Art History), Georgetown University, Catholic University, and the University of London.

 Background and family

 Powhatan is from Washington, D.C.
-Her mother is artists Georgia Mills Jessup.
+Her mother is artist Georgia Mills Jessup.
 Rose Powhatan married Michael Auld, and their son is Kiros Auld.

 She has stated, "I am an Indigenous female elder descended from the Pamunkey and the Tauxenent (Dogue) tribes.
 Gary Gray, former chief of the Pamunkey Indian Tribe states that their chief in the 1980s "handed out 'paper cards' to [Kiros] Auld's mother and grandmother" and, "We spent several years using exact criteria, and they didn't meet it.
 Kiros's family know they are not enrolled citizens of the tribe.'"

 Her extended family includes 29 art practitioners.